Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 }
 ```

+---v
+### 🛄 Configuring Asset Trap/Claims with PalletXcm

-**PalletXcm asset trapper**: PalletXcm stores Trapped assets in the `AssetTraps` storage item.
+- **PalletXcm asset trapper**: PalletXcm stores Trapped assets in the `AssetTraps` storage item.
 For an efficient Trap management, traps are indexed by `BlakeTwo256((origin, assets))`, each holding a counter of how many times such origin has trapped such multiAsset.

-**PalletXcm asset claimer**: Similarly to how assets are trapped, PalletXcm also allows for claiming trapped assets, providing that:
+- **PalletXcm asset claimer**: Similarly to how assets are trapped, PalletXcm also allows for claiming trapped assets, providing that:
 	- the origin claiming the assets is identical to the one that trapped them.
 	- the multiAsset being claimed is identical to the one that was trapped

 ---